mu799/Slot-Machine/README.md

 # Slot Machine

 So you like playing slots?
 Feeling lucky?
 Enjoy free Spins on the Slot Machine and score credits!
-This game does not require any installation, just download the files and start pulling the Lever.
+This game does not require any installation,
+Download the files and start pulling the Lever.

 Executible file to run the game: SM.exe (You don't really need any other files to run the game).
 System Requirements: Microsoft Windows (7,XP,Vista).